zhenyuanlu/python-notebook/docs/07_oop.md

 Let's go one step further and imagine a scenario where HR wants to know which species they've employed most.
 Here's a little exercise for you: Can you modify our `PetEmployee` class to keep track of how many Dogs and Cats they've hired?
 (Hint: You might want to use a dictionary as a class variable!)

-!!! note "Which Pet Employee Species Do We Have the Most Of?"
+!!! tip "Which Pet Employee Species Do We Have the Most Of?"

     === "Skeleton"
         ```python title="Input"